 - Depth-of-cut.
 This parameter defines the thickness of a wood layer that a planer removes at a single pass.
 The bigger the cutting depth is, the fewer times you'd need to run a workpiece on the tool to remove a thick layer of wood.

 - Motor power.
-This parameter directly determines the power of a planer.
+This aspect directly determines the power of a planer and its ability to process more wood throughout the day.
 More powerful electric planers are capable of dubbing tough wood.
 With that being said, when you use a tool equipped with a low-power motor, you might need to run a workpiece several times on a planer to achieve the desired thickness of a board.

 - Rollers rotation speed.
 In general, the higher the rotation speed of planer rollers is, the smoother and more even the machined surface is.